-Judge who issued injunction blocking removal of Richmond’s Lee statue recuses himself from case
+Judge who issued injunction blocking removal of Richmond’s Lee statue appears to recuse himself from case

+The judge issued a temporary injunction against removing the statue on June 8, then extended it indefinitely on June 18.
+He was acting in a civil case brought against Virginia Gov. Ralph Northam by a man who claims to be descended from the family that deeded the monument site to the state about 1890.

-The recusal does not appear to affect the injunction, although it could affect the July 23 hearing date that Cavedo scheduled for the case.
+The apparent recusal does not appear to affect the injunction, although it could affect the July 23 hearing date that Cavedo scheduled for the case.

 As first reported by the Richmond BizSense, Cavedo’s withdrawal is the latest in a series of judges stepping aside from cases involving the Lee statue.
 Another circuit judge had withdrawn from the suit involving the deed, which was brought by resident William Gregory, before Cavedo was assigned the case.

-And four circuit judges have recused themselves from another case in which residents who live near the monument claim that taking down the statue would harm their property values.
+Four circuit judges have recused themselves from another case in which residents who live near the monument claim that taking down the statue would harm their property values.
 Cavedo was considering a motion to join that suit with the one brought by Gregory.

 Judges are not required to give a reason for stepping aside.
-City property records show that Cavedo lives about two blocks from the Lee statue, which one legal expert said might have created conflicts of interest.
+In his order, Cavedo said that because the property owners have asked to join his case, “I am so situated . . . as to render it improper for me to preside.”
+He did not explain, but city property records show that Cavedo lives about two blocks from the Lee statue, which one legal expert said might have created conflicts of interest.

 “First, if it is plausible that a decision could affect local property values in either direction, the judge as an owner of nearby property could be seen personally to benefit from the decision,” said Stephen Gillers, a legal ethics expert at the New York University School of Law.